-COPOCS is a three-year project funded by the National Science Centre in Poland in which we develop a theoretical and methodological framework to research CS and its implications for admitting and supporting refugees, and conduct a comprehensive analysis of the challenges, opportunities, and prospects of Community Sponsorship (CS) in Europe.
+Challenges, Opportunities and Prospects of Community Sponsorship (COPOCS) is a three-year project funded by the National Science Centre in Poland in which we develop a theoretical and methodological framework to research Community Sponsorship (CS) and its implications for admitting and supporting refugees, and conduct a comprehensive analysis of the challenges, opportunities, and prospects of CS in Europe.

 18 Karowa St.,